Seven Second Surgery

-Seven Second Surgery is the debut album by Canadian pop punk band Faber Drive.
+Seven Second Surgery is the debut studio album by Canadian pop punk band Faber Drive.
 It was released on May 1, 2007, under 604 Records.
 The songs "24 Story Love Affair" and "Sex and Love" from the band's EP Faber were also added to the album.
 Seven Second Surgery garnered positive reviews from critics, who praised the production and the band's musicianship but questioned their longevity in an oversaturated market.
 The album spawned four singles: "Second Chance", "Tongue Tied", "When I'm with You", and "Sleepless Nights (Never Let Her Go)".

+The album peaked at number 42 on the Canadian Albums Chart and was certified Gold by Music Canada in April 2018, denoting sales of 50,000 units.
+It is the only album to feature guitarist David Hinsley and drummer Raymond 'Red' Bull; both departed the group in 2008.